- Currently be in Year 12 or equivalent (eg S5 in Scotland, Year 13 in Northern Ireland)

 We will select students based on similar criteria to what US universities are looking for:

 - Extracurricular involvement, including school and community activities, work experience, paid work and other interests

 - Character: Leadership, service, work ethic, enthusiasm, drive to succeed

 - Commitment to the programme through demonstrated interest in US higher education and culture

 We consider each student’s achievements in context.
 If your community, school or background has somehow limited your opportunities, we will take this into account.
 In the same way, if you have gone to a good school with many opportunities, we want to ensure you have taken advantage of these.

 What would make me unsuitable for the US Programme?

 In the US, medicine, dentistry, pharmacy, veterinary medicine and law are only offered at the post-graduate level.
 For students who are confident they want to study medicine, dentistry, pharmacy, veterinary medicine, the US Programme may not be the best choice for you.
 For these subjects, most British students find courses in the UK to be shorter and more affordable, and if they are interested in the US they tend to choose to study in the US short-term as part of a UK course or for their post-graduate studies/research.
 Students interested in law may study a related field at the undergraduate level and then return to the UK to complete a law conversion course, so the programme may still be for them, but they’ll want to consider this before applying.

 If you are not yet in Year 12, you are a bit ahead of the game for this year’s programme.
-You may register your interest for the 2018 programme by completing our online survey.
+You may register your interest for the 2019 programme by completing this online survey.

 Follow updates on Twitter #SuttonTrustUSA